AssuranceMaladieSec/AD-description-password-finder/README.md

 Loading ./ntds/output.ntds

-We have 6 user's descriptions to analyze
+We have 9 user's descriptions to analyze

 Done!

-We found 2 password in the accounts description
+We found 4 CONFIRMED password in the accounts description

+2 accounts are SUSPECTED of exposing their passwords and need to be verified by a HUMAN

-You can find the results in the file ./results/2022-07-05_11h45_results.txt
+You can find the results in the file ./results/2022-07-21_17h8_results.txt

 That's all folks!
 ```